terranceliu/dp-data/README.md

 # Execution

 Scripts for preprocessing individual datasets can be found in `scripts`.
-The following script will preprocess all available datasets.
+The following script will preprocess the available datasets.
 ````
 ./preprocess_all.sh
 ````